By Holly M. Hovan, MSN, GERO-BC, APRN, CWOCN-AP

 - Mechanical debridement

-Once we initiate our plan of care (usually from the choices listed above), debridement will begin to occur or occur at the point of treatment (with sharp debridement in the operating room).
-As debridement occurs, the slough liquefies or dissolves and is (sometimes slowly) removed from the wound bed.
+Once we initiate our plan of care (usually from the choices listed above), debridement will begin to occur or will occur at the point of treatment (with sharp debridement in the operating room or at the bedside, if appropriate).
+As debridement is implemented, the slough liquefies or dissolves and is (sometimes slowly) removed from the wound bed.
 However, as slough liquefies, the drainage may be confused with purulent drainage, depending on the nurse's assessment and experience.
 Additionally, as we know, wound drainage has an odor most of the time.
 That is why we do not document odor until after we have removed the old dressing, disposed of it, and cleansed the wound.
-If there is still an odor after completing those steps, then it is appropriate to document malodor as present.
+If there is still an odor after completing those steps, then it is appropriate to document the presence of malodor.

 Purulence and Infection

-So, is the drainage liquefied slough or truly purulence?
-Purulence–which means the presence of pus–and infection may go hand in hand in a wound…so, what are the signs and symptoms of infection?
+Is the drainage liquefied slough or truly purulence?
+Purulence—which means the presence of pus—and infection may go hand in hand in a wound, so what are the signs and symptoms of infection?

 - Redness that does not improve with elevation in a limb (not dependent rubor)